Positive representations over real closed fields: -positive representations for general real closed fields Theta-positive representations for general real closed fields

-From the definition above it is clear that $\Theta$-positively translating is a semi-algebraic condition.
-In contrast, the following proposition shows that ``$\Theta$-positively rotating'' is not characterized by real semi-algebraic conditions.
+From the definition above it is clear that $\Theta$-positively translating is a semi-algebraic condition over $\Qbar$.
+In contrast, the following proposition, together with the transfer principle, shows that ``$\Theta$-positively rotating'' is not characterized by real semi-algebraic conditions.

 \begin{proposition} If $g \in G_{\Fb}$ is $\Theta$-positively translating, then it is $\Theta$-positively rotating.
 If $\Fb$ is Archimedean, then the converse is also true.